 AUSTIN, TX – The patient’s lungs never stood a chance.
-After some idle chit-chat about symptoms of dyspnea and wheeze, hospitalist Miguel Ruiz proceeded to dominate the lung exam and kicks its sorry little ass all the way around the bedside until it didn’t know inhale from exhale.
+After some idle chit-chat about symptoms of dyspnea and wheeze, hospitalist Miguel Ruiz proceeded to dominate the lung exam and kick its sorry little ass all the way around the bedside until it didn’t know inhale from exhale.

 “Once I told him that I was still short of breath when I walked around, I could see him put on his game face,” explained patient Gabriel Campbell, adding that when Ruiz said “Is it okay if i take a listen?” he cracked his knuckles and took the stethoscope out of his white coat pocket like some kind of boss.
 “I knew then this would be no contest.
 My lungs didn’t stand a chance.”